OUR AUTHORS

 Justin is an emerging YA writer from New York whose extensive technical background and love of all things fantasy mix with his Assyrian heritage to fuel his debut work, UNDETECTABLE.
 Exploring themes of identity, intergenerational misunderstandings, and our innate need for human connection, Justin immerses readers in relatable journeys told through extraordinary circumstances.
 His inspirations include the impressive works of Robert Jordan, Brandon Sanderson, J.K.
 Rowling and N.K.
 Jemisin.

 Nova is founder and principal counsellor at Brighter Outlook - Narcissistic Abuse Counselling Service in Brisbane, Australia.
-Nova graduated from Australian Catholic University with a bachelor of social science in behavioural science and counselling, and will complete a bachelor of social work in 2023.
+Nova graduated from Australian Catholic University with a bachelor of social science in behavioural science and counselling, and completed a bachelor of social work in 2023.
 She works exclusively with victims of narcissistic abuse.
 FAKE LOVE is her first non-fiction book.

 Born in Sydney yet Irish made, Tara is a writer and health professional, with leanings towards performer, songwriter, photographer and poet.
 Her love of travel, dark humour, intrigue into life, death and the in-between, along with her obsession with all things Irish and Scottish have influenced her writing possibly too much.
+Instagram: @taragraywrites (link below)

 Melissa is an award-winning author writing under various pennames—Melissa Pearl, Melody Sweet and her popular YA romance pen name: Jordan Ford.
 Over the past decade she has released nearly 70 original titles ranging in genre from urban fantasy, romantic suspense and her favourite—YA contemporary romance.
 She loves to write emotional, character-driven stories that take readers on a journey where love will ultimately win.